ou-ecolab/ecopad/README.md

 ```
 follow the [installations instrtuctions of the cybercommons package:](https://github.com/ou-ecolab/cybercommons) and write down the username and password that you type in since you will later need it to use the api.

+Edit from Nico:
+Going to the cybercommons instructions I got stuck almost immediately.
+I forked the repo but the first instruction states the following:
+Edit values within dc_config/cybercom_config.env, which are files I could not locate.
+Additionally, how do I edit these files?
+The README should be a bit more specific on how to do this, and also where I can find the files after cloning the EcoPAD repo.

 # Development: Extending or changing ecopad
 ## Git setup explained
 ### Special Project Requirements